Oklahoma Labor Laws Guide

 Leaves of absence under the Family and Medical Leave Act (FMLA) may be given for the following reasons:

-State employees in Oklahoma except for temporary and other limited-term employees are entitled to a day off from work without loss of pay on the following holidays:
+Holiday leave — State employees in Oklahoma,except for temporary and other limited-term employees, are entitled to a day off from work without loss of pay on the following holidays:

 * State employees in Oklahoma get 2 days off around Christmas.
-If Christmas falls on a workday, employees get the day before or after Christmas off (including Christmas Day); if Christmas falls on a Saturday, they receive the preceding Thursday and Friday off; if Christmas falls on a Sunday, employees receive the following Monday and Tuesday off.
+If Christmas falls on a workday, employees receive the day before or after Christmas off (including Christmas Day).
+If Christmas falls on a Saturday, they receive the preceding Thursday and Friday off.
+If Christmas falls on a Sunday, employees receive the following Monday and Tuesday off.

 Finally, if an eligible employee is required to work on any of the said holidays, such an employee is entitled to a paid leave of absence on an alternative date.

-In Oklahoma, employees have the right to take unpaid time off for jury duty without being discriminated against or forced to use sick, annual, or vacation time to serve as jurors.
+In Oklahoma, employees have the right to take unpaid time off for jury duty without facing discrimination or being required to use sick, annual, or vacation time to serve as jurors.

-However, employees won’t be granted time off to vote if there’s a three-hour voting period before or after the employee’s regular working hours.
+However, employees won’t be granted time off to vote if there’s a 3-hour voting period before or after the employee’s regular working hours.

-Yet, eligible employees are only paid for the first 30 work days of such leave (from October 1 through September 30).
+However, eligible employees are only paid for the first 30 workdays of such leave (from October 1 through September 30).

 Child labor laws in Oklahoma

-Both federal and state laws make sure minors work in an environment that is free from recognized hazards — but also limit child labor to foster regular school attendance.
+Both federal and state laws make sure minors work in an environment that’s free from recognized hazards — but also limit child labor to foster regular school attendance.

 The following are child labor provisions regarding: